danhartley/dashboard/README.md

 ## Chrome DevTools console

  Check for mocking (MSW)
  New axe issues (accessibility)
  Web vitals

 ## VS Code extensions

 axe Accessibility Linter
 Babel JavaScript
 Cucumber (Gherkin)
 Jest (Orta)
 Prettier
 Tailwind CSS Intellisense
+REST Client

 # Database

 TBD
 MWS for local development and testing

 # Source control

 Git
 GitHub
 Trunk Based Developmnt ( see https://trunkbaseddevelopment.com/ ) ??
 GitHib flow

 Create a new branch from the main branch.
 Commit your code on this branch and push it to the remote repo (e.g. on GitHub).
 Open a Pull Request (aka Merge Request) in the remote repo.
 Run linter, type checks, and tests.
 Let your team members review your code.
 Merge the branch into the main branch.

 ( see https://profy.dev/article/react-tech-stack )